jskaf34/Differential-Privacy-on-Graph/README.md

 ### Author

-This project was completed by [Your Name].
+This project was completed by Joey SKAF.

 ### Acknowledgements

-Special thanks to the ECM 3A course instructors and peers for their support and guidance.
+Special thanks to the ECM 3A course instructors, especially François Xavier Dupé and peers for their support and guidance.